CatoLynx/TweetPony/README.md

 Models
 ------
-If you're not using the raw API call method, every API call will return a parsed model instance representing the response data.
+Almost every API call (except for the ones that return only a list or something equally simple) will return a parsed model instance representing the response data.
 There are `User`, `Status`, `Message`, `List` and `APIError` models.
 You can access the response data as instance attributes like `status.text` or using a dictionary lookup like `status['text']`.